 Lighted storage compartments are located on the exterior sides of your Allegro RED.
 These external compartments provide ample, additional space for your belongings while you are traveling.
-When stowing materials in these storage compartments, try to "balance" the resultant weight load from front to rear and from side to side-this will keep the center of gravity of the motor home essentially unchanged and should not adversely affect the handling characteristics of the motor home when it is in motion.
+When stowing materials in these storage compartments, try to "balance" the resultant weight load from front to -this will keep the center of gravity of the motor home essentially unchanged and should not rear and from side to side-this will keep the center of gravity of the motor home essentially unchanged and should not adversely affect the handling characteristics of the motor home when it is in motion.